The Regulatory Viewpoint

 Without any additional capital injection, and without any sell-down of the Government’s holding at a loss, we expect this to continue to decline at c.1% per annum.

-Rhetoric from the Bank of England and the FSA?
+Rhetoric from the Bank of England and the FCA?

-We give credit to the Bank of England and Financial Services Authority for belatedly owning up to a number of their key policy mistakes during the crisis.
+We give credit to the Bank of England and Financial Conduct Authority for belatedly owning up to a number of their key policy mistakes during the crisis.

 Specifically, we welcome the recent reversal of their position on the (excessive) liquidity reserves which were being stockpiled by the banks at their behest with negative consequences for banks’ profitability, the rebuilding of confidence in financial markets, and the supply of credit to the real economy.